infographicsgroup/frontend-developer-challenge/README.md

 - Use React.js(Typescript) or any React framwork (Next.js).
 - Feel free to use any CSS or SCSS framwork.
-- Use Node.js for the rest API
+- Use Node.js or Next.js API feature for the rest API

 __You don’t have to worry about:__

 - An admin panel
-- Detailed(Single) Job page
+- Detailed and Perfect UI
 - Deployment
 - CI configuration
 - Secret Management